paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 .. warning::

-    When  using this macro in a source file then make sure each given "name" argument is unique.
+    When  using this macro in a source file then make sure each given "name" argument is unique within the translation unit.

 And a macro to set it: